-From the early days at 48th Street, Elliot has gone on to produce and engineer an eclectic selection of talented artists such as Foo Fighters, Beck, Nine Inch Nails, Faith Hill, Steely Dan, Van Morrison, Queen, Fleetwood Mac, Sting, The Eagles, Eric Clapton, James Brown, Smokey Robinson, Toto, B.B.
-King, Aerosmith, Jackson Browne, Eric Clapton, Dan Fogelberg and many others.
+From the early days at A&R Studios, Elliot has gone on to produce, engineer and mix an eclectic selection of talented artists such as Foo Fighters, Beck, Nine Inch Nails, Faith Hill, Steely Dan, Van Morrison, Queen, Fleetwood Mac, Sting, The Eagles, Eric Clapton, Aerosmith, Eric Clapton and many others.
 On the film side, Elliot’s worked on such films as The Godfather, The Godfather II, Tarzan and Meet The Robinsons.

-Elliot is honored to receive 25 Grammy nominations and humbled to earn 7 wins, an Emmy, and 3 TEC Awards as well as induction into the TEC Hall of Fame alongside George Lucas!
-Elliot won Grammys for Best Surround Album for Layla and Other Assorted Love Songs by Derek and the Dominos and Morph The Cat by Donald Fagan and Album of the Year/Best Pop Vocal Album/Best Engineered Album for Steely Dan’s Two Against Nature as well as two Engineer of the Year Grammys for two of the most recognized Pop albums in rock history: Aja and Gaucho by Steely Dan.
+Elliot’s previous Best Surround Sound Album Grammys are for Layla and Other Assorted Love Songs by Derek and the Dominos and Morph The Cat by Donald Fagan.
+Additionally, he won for Album of the Year/Best Pop Vocal Album/Best Engineered Album for Steely Dan’s Two Against Nature as well as two Engineer of the Year Grammys for two of the most recognized Pop albums in rock history: Aja and Gaucho by Steely Dan.

-He's been nominated for a 2013 Emmy asas Music Mixer for History of The Eagles Showtime special.
+He also won a 2013 Emmy as Outstanding Sound Mixing For Nonfiction Programming as Music Mixer for History of The Eagles Showtime special.